Future Quest Island: Explorations

 Think College has been awarded a $2.5 million Stepping Up Technology Implementation Grant from the US Department of Education Office of Special Education Programs. ...Read more

-The curriculum will be implemented by 3-5 grade teachers in public, private, and charter schools and by instructors in after school programs.
+The study is currently closed.
+However, the curriculum will be available soon and can be implemented by 3-5 grade teachers in public, private, and charter schools and by instructors in after-school programs.

-• Teachers will implement the online curriculum over a 6-8 week period.
+• Teachers implemented the online curriculum over a 6-8 week period.

-• Students will participate in short surveys before and after completing the curriculum.
+• Students participated in short surveys before and after completing the curriculum.

-• Teachers will share feedback on digital resources and activities.
+• Teachers shared feedback on digital resources and activities.

-This study is funded by the US Department of Education.
-The project is being implemented by the staff from Think College at the Institute for Community Inclusion at University of Massachusetts Boston and EDC.
+This study is funded by the Office of Special Education Programs at the U.S. Department of Education and by the staff from Think College at the Institute for Community Inclusion at the University of Massachusetts Boston and EDC.

 • Training on the curriculum